kjhealy/kieranhealy.hugo/content/blog/confessors-in-harmony/index.markdown

 personality types:

 > We will now take up one of the most interesting branches of the calculus of
-> the passions : the art of enabling anyone anywhere, even in places where he is
+> the passions: the art of enabling anyone anywhere, even in places where he is
 > a total stranger, to make instant contact with people with whom he is in
 > complete sympathy.
 If the theory of attraction offered no other advantage,
 > would it not still be a boon to all mankind?
 Would it not be a blessing to the